How to Choose The Best Sleeping Bag For Camping or Backpacking

 Sleeping bags come in all different insulation options, warmth ratings, and sizes.
 Below we’ll break down each of these categories (insulation, warmth ratings, and weight) to better help you find the right sleeping bag for your outdoor adventures.

-Pros: Lightweight, compactable, highest weight to warmth ratio
+- Pros: Lightweight, easy to compress, highest weight to warmth ratio

 - Cons: No insulative value when wet, more expensive, not hypoallergenic

 - Pros: Insulative when wet, less expensive, hypoallergenic

-Cons: Not as easily compactable, lower weight to warmth ratio
+- Cons: Not as easily compressible, lower weight to warmth ratio

-For individuals with an allergy to down, this may be an easy decision to go synthetic.
-Also, considering your travel location is really important.
+Considering your travel location is really important when deciding on insulation.
 For example, if you’re climbing a big wall in Yosemite, YOSAR requires climbers to have a synthetic sleeping bag.

 Hybrid sleeping bags offer a combination of both down and synthetic fills.
 They’re not as common but can offer an integration of benefits for both down versus synthetic insulation when you choose a sleeping bag.

 Warmth (Temperature Rating)

 Warmth ratings can vary greatly for sleeping bags, ranging from sub-zero alpine bags to three-season sleeping bags to zero degree winter ratings.

 Here’s a general guideline on warmth ratings and seasons when choosing your sleeping bag:

 - Summer or low-elevation: 30 degrees F and above